-In FY2022/2023, we managed the CWC Facebook page and reactivated the Instagram account with weekly posts.
+In FY2022/2023, we managed the CWC Facebook page and in late December, we reactivated the Instagram account with weekly posts.
 Each quarter, we submitted social calendars to the subcommittee for approval, developed content, scheduled posts and led community management efforts.
 Additionally, we also developed ad hoc posts as requested.

-At the April planning retreat, we presented a plan for FY2023/2024 that included platform recommendations and new content ideas based on the updated target audience.
+At the April planning retreat, we presented a plan for FY2023/2024 that included platform recommendations and new content ideas based on the updated target audiences.

-Web Maintenance

-The CWC website has been maintained throughout the year by providing various services.
+Web Maintenance The CWC website has been maintained throughout the year by providing various services.